joneubank/minimal-reproduction-jbrowse-component-in-next12/README.md

 > This branch is a demonstration of the work around to circumvent the issue.
 The `main` branch details the original error.

+This will be necessary to use JBrowse React Components with NextJS <=12.
+Unfortunately Next13 requires React 18+ and JBrowse React Components have a peer dependency for React 17, so there may be other issues using these components with newer versions of NextJS.
 ### Steps to run
 1. `npm ci`
 2. `npm run dev`